RaphaelKarmalker/personal-assistant-v2/README.md

 But I had a simple wish: **What if I had a personal assistant that could manage my life while I'm on the go?**

 Picture this: You're walking to your next meeting, hands full, and you remember you need to reschedule tomorrow's appointment and add something to your grocery list.
-Pulling out your phone, unlocking it, opening multiple apps—it breaks your flow.
+Pulling out your phone, unlocking it, opening multiple apps - it breaks your flow.
 I wanted something better.

 I envisioned an AI that feels like talking to an actual assistant.
-One that understands context, remembers our conversation, and takes real action—creating calendar events, managing tasks, looking things up—all through natural speech.
+One that understands context, remembers our conversation, and takes real action - creating calendar events, managing tasks, looking things up - all through natural speech.

 **That vision became Lyra.**

 What started as a weekend experiment evolved into a full-fledged multi-agent system.
-The name "Lyra" comes from the constellation—a guide in the night sky, just as this assistant guides through daily chaos.
+The name "Lyra" comes from the constellation - a guide in the night sky, just as this assistant guides through daily chaos.

 ---